 \subsection{Denoising Autoencoding Objectives}

-Table~\ref{tab:mmt-ssl} compares MASS and BART across all the test sets.
-We consider their variants trained with the balanced monolingual data (\S\ref{sec:result-mixed-mono}), as they work marginally better, but the rankings are similar to the unbalanced ones and are included in the appendix (\S\ref{sec:app-dae}).
-We observe that MASS is consistently better than BART.
-The differences are larger in xx$\rightarrow$en, and often exceed 1 BLEU, whereas in xx$\rightarrow$en, both methods yield similar results.
+Table~\ref{tab:mmt-ssl} compares MASS and BART across all test sets.
+We consider their variants trained with the balanced monolingual data (\S\ref{sec:result-mixed-mono}), as they work marginally better (see Appendix \S\ref{sec:app-dae} for more results).
+MASS consistently outperforms BART, with larger gains in xx$\rightarrow$en (up to 2 BLEU).
+However, in xx$\rightarrow$en, their results are comparable.

-Both objectives use similar noising methods in the encoder, but they differ in the decoder.
-First, BART's decoder conditions on the full target-side prefix, whereas MASS excludes the unmasked tokens from the target input.
-This, presumably, teaches the decoder of MASS to rely more on its encoder.
-Next, BART's loss is computed over all tokens, including unmasked ones.
-As a result, a percentage of the useful signal is lost by teaching the model to copy the input.
-By contrast, MASS' loss is computed only over the unmasked tokens, and the training signal is targeted to denoising.
-In related work, \citet{baziotis-etal-2021-exploring} study NMT pertaining using BART variants with different input noising methods, such as word replacement or shuffling, and present evidence that input masking biases models towards copying the input.
-We conclude that the performance gap between MASS and BART stems from these decoder-side differences.
+Both objectives use similar encoder noising methods but differ in the decoder.
+BART's decoder conditions on the full target prefix, unlike MASS, which excludes unmasked tokens.
+This potentially makes the MASS decoder rely more on its encoder.
+Next, BART computes loss over all tokens, even unmasked ones, consequently losing part of the useful signal by teaching the model to copy the input.
+MASS, however, calculates loss only on unmasked tokens, targeting the training signal to denoising.
+In related work, \citet{baziotis-etal-2021-exploring} study NMT pretraining using BART variants with different input noising methods, such as word replacement or shuffling, and present evidence that input masking biases models towards copying the input.
+We speculate that the performance gap between MASS and BART stems from these decoder-side differences.